 Susan Lowe

-Chief People & Sustainability Officer, Fuel50
+Chief People & Sustainability Officer, Alpine Energy

 Susan is passionate about all things people within the organisations she works within, knowing that diversity, equity, inclusion and belonging is a critically important part of any culture.